 This section has shown the ability of the generator to reproduce some important balances present in the atmosphere.
 In particular, the generator is able to produce mid-latitude cyclones whose velocity field is in accordance with the geostrophic balance.
-It Authors emphasize that it is necessary to conduct more analysis of the weather situations outputted by the generator which is beyond the scope of this study.
-For example it would be interesting to consider other diagnostics to complete the evaluation of the realism of the generated states assess if other inter-variable balances are present such as the ω -equation, vertical structures etc. Note that adding advanced diagnostic fields in the output of the generator could be investigated to improve the realism.
+Authors emphasize that it is necessary to conduct more analysis of the weather situations outputted by the generator which is beyond the scope of this study.
+For example it would be interesting to assess if other inter-variable balances are present such as the ω -equation, vertical structures etc. Note that adding advanced diagnostic fields in the output of the generator could be investigated to improve the realism.